GTBitsOfGood/VolunTrack/README.md

 ## IMPORTANT DEVELOPMENT INFORMATION

 -  Authentication is disabled when the `NODE_ENV` environment variable is set to `development`.
 You can configure this in the `backend/.env` file.
+- For Heroku, you need to have set config variables, which can bypass the @bitwarden/cli requirement.